Choosing between custom software and off-the-shelf software is not a technical decision. It’s a business decision with long-term consequences.

 Before comparing software options, step back and define the problem clearly.

 Many organizations jump straight to tools when the real issue is process, data flow, or ownership.
-Off-the-shelf software is built to solve common problems at scale.
+Off-the-shelf software is built to solve common problems at scale, but it may not fit unique business processes that require more than standard solutions.
 Custom software exists to solve specific problems that don’t fit standard molds.
+In these cases, custom solutions—including custom built software—offer the flexibility to align technology with your organization’s distinct needs through custom development.

 Ask yourself: